wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Styles, missing Toolbar shadow in responsive mode
 * Change: code improvement, simplify the way avatars are hidden from Toolbar
 * Bugfix: Custom Menus, get rid of PHP notices when adding a new menu and no menu exists already
+* Bugfix: WPMS, propagate non-network custom menus from the main site to subsites where the "Custom Menus" tab is hidden

 = 0.29.0. =